GreyMilton/house-of-games-api/README.md

 ## What is this?

 This is the git repository (repo) of a *portfolio project* by me, Grey Milton.
-It was created in November 2021 while undertaking a Full-Stack JavaScript Bootcamp with Northcoders.
+It was created in early November 2021 while undertaking a Full-Stack JavaScript Bootcamp with [Northcoders](https://northcoders.com) (UK).

 The project is an API that mimicks a real world backend service (such as reddit).
-It is constructed in such a way that it could hypothetically be used to provide information for further front end architecture at a later date.
+It was constructed in such a way that it could hypothetically be used to provide information for further front end architecture at a later date.

+It was in fact used in another project of mine three weeks later - a frontend web app.
 <br>
 <br>